 Whether army and police numbers are scaled back after 2014 when Western financial support shrinks has still to be decided.

-The government says the response of the Afghan security forces to Taliban attacks in Kabul in April 2012 and in September 2011 clearly show how much more professional it has become.
+The government says the response of the Afghan security forces to recent Taliban attacks in Kabul and this one in April 2012 clearly show how much more professional they have become.

 The Taliban and their allies have returned with a vengeance after their rout in December 2001.

 The militants are thought to be only about 20,000 strong.